No One’s Illegal on Stolen Land

 Intro

 From the streets of Minneapolis and Los Angeles to the streets of Palestine, we are constantly reminded that the category of ‘migrant’ (or ‘refugee’) and that of ‘Native’ are not mutually exclusive.
 They never have been.
-Their borders crossed us and we’ve also crossed their borders.
-Remember Louis Riel and Little Bear seeking refuge in “Montana”; Sitting Bull and Hin-mah-too-yah-lat-kekt (Chief Joseph) seeking the same in “Saskatchewan”, and much later, Leonard Peltier seeking refuge in “Alberta”; among other examples.

-The colonizer’s imposed borders restrict our movements within our own homelands, and prohibit us from welcoming our kin from other places.
-Settler colonialism has always confined us in various ways and forced us to move to restricted areas, often at the cost of many lives.
-This system has made us refugees in our own territories, and in the lands of others, but we’ve always resisted and sought ways to get around and escape their restrictions.
+The colonizer’s imposed borders restrict our movements within our own homelands and prohibit us from welcoming our kin from other places.
+Settler colonialism has always confined us in various ways and often forced us to move to other restricted areas, at the cost of many lives.
+This doesn’t make us any less Indigenous; it’s part of what makes us Indigenous.
+This system has made us refugees in our own territories, and in the lands of others, but we’ve always resisted and sought ways to get around or escape their restrictions.

 An injury to one is an injury to all.
 Until every border falls.